ERAalex/project_Web_Site_Mobiles/README.md

       <img src="https://github.com/ERAalex/PREVIEW_project_site_buisness_card_Maria-/blob/main/website_icons.jpg" >
     </a>

-This application is a Fast Api server with the ability to provide the exchange rate of coins on any date.
+This project is under development.
 The main idea: <br>

-1. FAST API Server.<br>
-- use API of https://cbr.ru/development/SXML/ to get new information about exchange rate of coins.<br>
+- Django Project.
-- Check information in database - Mongo DB.<br>
+- Database - PostgreSQL
-- Save new information on Mongo Db database.<br>
+-

 you can make a request  http://127.0.0.1:8000/coin/GBP   where GBP - is a coin of England